![]() Perseus, Slayer of Medusa, by jovial_cynic, 2008. Image freely copyable under a Creative Commons license. Some rights reserved. |

 screen mpiexec -n 16 ./perseus <Ctrl>-a d

-screen nohup mpiexec -n 16 ./perseus > outputfile &
+screen; nohup mpiexec -n 16 ./perseus > outputfile &

 .bash_profile | .bashrc |

-# .bash_profile # Get the aliases and functions if [ -f ~/.bashrc ]; then . ~/.bashrc fi # User specific environment and startup programs PATH=$PATH:$HOME/.local/bin:$HOME/bin export PATH |
+# .bash_profile # Get the aliases and functions if [ -f ~/.bashrc ]; then . ~/.bashrc fi # User specific environment and startup programs PATH=$PATH:$HOME/.local/bin:$HOME/bin export PATH -- PUT YOUR ENVIRONMENT ADDITIONS HERE -- |

-# .bashrc # Source global definitions if [ -f /etc/bashrc ]; then . /etc/bashrc fi # Uncomment the following line if you don't like systemctl's auto-paging feature: # export SYSTEMD_PAGER= # User specific aliases and functions -- PUT YOUR ADDITIONS HERE -- |
+# .bashrc # Source global definitions if [ -f /etc/bashrc ]; then . /etc/bashrc fi # Uncomment the following line if you don't like systemctl's auto-paging feature: # export SYSTEMD_PAGER= # User specific aliases and functions -- PUT YOUR ALIAS ADDITIONS HERE -- |

-You still have to be careful with customizations because in Linux, shells you open on the desktop or in a screen session can have unexpected behavior.
+You still have to be careful with such customizations because in Linux, shells you open on a remote desktop or in a screen session can have unexpected behavior.
 As a result, you may want to put if-then constructs into your .bashrc; testing is definitely a good idea.
-For example, on the Mac, OS X behaves a bit differently from Linux; interactive shells started by the Terminal app are all login shells.
+Note too that macOS behaves a bit differently from Linux; interactive shells started by the Terminal app are all login shells.

 The usual Linux command-line editors are available: vi (really vim), emacs, and nano.
 If you prefer working with a basic GUI editor, gedit is available as well.

-The main locations to store your files are (1) in your $HOME, i.e., in the directory /home/$USER, and (2) in your personal data directory, /dataN/$USER, on one of the two 4TB hard drives.
+The main locations to store your files are (1) in your $HOME, i.e., in the directory /home/$USER, or (2) in a personal data directory, /dataN/$USER, which is found in the large-capacity data partition N. Hermes has 4 such data partitions, Athena has 2, and Zeus has just one extra-large partition on a RAID array (thus your data directory on Zeus would be /data/$USER).
 Handy commands to see how much disk space is used/available at your current location are "du -s ." and "df ."

-Data on Hermes are not backed up.
+Data on Hermes and Athena are not backed up.
 To reduce the risk of data loss, keep copies of your important files on more than one of the above devices (or on external storage media).
 Here is a command that is useful for doing such a backup:

 rsync -avz /dataP/$USER/ /dataQ/$USER